cisagov/ScubaGear/baselines/exo.md

 #### MS.EXO.15.3v1
 User click tracking SHOULD be enabled.
-- _Rationale:_ In the compromise, click tracking represents a valuable tool for incident response.
+- _Rationale:_ In the event of compromise, click tracking represents a valuable tool for incident response.
 - _Last modified:_ June 2023

 ### Resources